-See About the Current tab on page 40.
-See About the Activity tab on page 49.
-See About the Objects tab on page 67.
+For more information, see About the Current tab, About the Activity tab, and About the Objects tab.

 How the SQL tab is structured

 The SQL tab lets you analyze execution plans and explain results so that you can tune statements and achieve optimal results.